Mode of StudyFull-time

 - 240 HE credits in a related qualification e.g. HND or Foundation Degree in Music Technology, Music Production, or similar.

-- Applicants may be required to provide supplementary information.
+- Applicants without relevant qualifications will be required to provide supplementary information.

 You may need to have studied specific subjects – see full entry requirements and other qualifications we accept